james-carlson/resources/README.md

 ### Pay to learn
 Resources that cost money (but may sometimes make content available for free).
 Sometimes paid courses are significantly higher quality than what's available for free.
 (Sometimes not.)
 * https://egghead.io/
+* https://www.pluralsight.com/ - $30/month for individual, although there is a free course each week (haven't verified this personally: https://learn.pluralsight.com/resource/free-course/free-weekly-course)

 ### Markdown
 https://www.markdowntutorial.com/